Our biggest show ever! Thank you for celebrating with us our 10-Year Anniversary on July 13.

 In May of 2008 he teamed up with Justo Santos and Esau Chauca to revamp the group’s mission and structure, as well as to create a children’s dance group.
 They formally incorporated the group as a not-for-profit organization in April of 2009.
 On July 10, 2010 the group produced their first theater performance entitled “Ayazamana: Traditional Music and Dances from Ecuador” at the Frank Sinatra School of the Arts in Astoria, Queens.
 On July 24, 2010, Ayazamana won first place in the first International Folkloric Dance Festival organized in Newark, New Jersey.

-One of our fundamental goals has been to allow the community to have greater access to our culture through our dances so they can appreciate the richness and diversity that exists in Ecuador.
-Over the years, the group has performed in various important venues such as: United Nations, Ecuadorian Consulate, Academy of the Holy Angels, Columbia University, Stony Brook University, Borough of Manhattan Community College, La Guardia Community College, Pan American High School, Renaissance Charter School, Brooklyn Music School, Queens Public Library, Corona Plaza, Museum of the American Indian, Museum of Natural History, Queens Museum of Art, New York Hall of Science, Queens Theater in the Park, Atlantic City’s Kennedy Plaza, Huntington Town Hall, and many other schools, churches and community institutions.
+One of the fundamental goals has been to allow the community to have greater access to our culture through our dances so they can appreciate the richness and diversity that exists in Ecuador.
+The group currently works with more than 30 dancers.
+Over the years, it has performed in various important venues such as: United Nations, Ecuadorian Consulate, Academy of the Holy Angels, Columbia University, Stony Brook University, Borough of Manhattan Community College, La Guardia Community College, Pan American High School, Renaissance Charter School, Brooklyn Music School, Queens Public Library, Corona Plaza, Museum of the American Indian, Museum of Natural History, Queens Museum of Art, New York Hall of Science, Queens Theater in the Park, Atlantic City’s Kennedy Plaza, Huntington Town Hall, and many other schools, churches and community institutions.

-You must be at least 12 years old and available to assist rehearsals on Saturday.
+Contáctanos Please contact firstname.lastname@example.org You must be at least 13 years old and available to assist rehearsals on Saturday.
 No experience needed.
 Must have willingness to learn.